Traveling by train from Montpellier to Lyon is fast and convenient. Here’s what you need to know:

 Luggage Rules

-For most SNCF trains, including TGV INOUI services, there aren’t strict weight limits, as long as you can handle and store your bags yourself.
+For most SNCF trains, including TGV INOUI services, hand luggage is allowed onboard at no extra fee, provided it fits in the designated storage areas.
+There aren’t strict weight limits, as long as you can handle and store your bags yourself.
 Make sure your luggage fits in the designated storage areas and is clearly labeled with your contact information.

-OUIGO trains, however, charge about $5.40 (around €5) for each full-sized suitcase.
+OUIGO trains, however, charge about $5.40 (around €5) extra fee for each full-sized suitcase.
+Hand luggage that fits under your seat or in the overhead racks is included at no extra fee.
+Small pets are allowed onboard in carriers no larger than 45 x 30 x 25 cm, but you must pay an extra fee for their transport.
 Transporting commercial goods is not allowed, and oversized items may be turned away.
 Always label your luggage with your name, phone number, and email address to avoid any issues.

 Quick Planning Guide